AndyEst/AndyEst/README.md

 # Hey there, i'm Andy 👋🏼

 I'm a self taught coder specializing in JS/CSS/HTML.
 Webapps are my jam... but i love some database construction too.
-Up to this point i've mainly worked on fantasy football related projects, but there may be other types of projects in the future!
+Up to this point i've worked on fantasy football related projects, but am looking to expand!

 ### Current Projects:
 - https://fantasymocks.com/
+-

 ### Depreciated Projects: